tact-lang/tact-by-example/src/routes/(examples)/04-loops/content.md

 # Loops

 Tact does not support traditional `for` loops, but its loop statements are equivalent and can easily implement the same things.
+Also note that Tact does not support `break` and `continue` statements in loops like some languages.

 The `repeat` loop statement input number must fit within an `int32`, otherwise an exception will be thrown.